Claudia has been writing recipes online for many years. She enjoys coming up with unique and tasty dishes, especially sweet treats.

 Do you think you know every cooking term there is to know?
 Are you just learning how to boil water?
 Whatever your kitchen knowledge may be, there are some cooking terms that you've probably never heard before.

-On this list you'll find terms used for obscure cooking processes, as well as the equivalent of words you probably use everyday.
+On this list, you'll find terms used for obscure cooking processes, as well as the equivalent of words you probably use every day.
+Peruse this list of 50 words and see which ones you know.
+Have fun learning something new!

 A bain-marie is a water bath used to control the temperature when baking custards and cheesecakes.